ChunYen-Chen/Calab-new-web/README.md

 * fix the small width layout
 * fix the blank when too less content of the page (temp solved by set a const height of body. solution should be using JS)
 * fix the publication filters (initialize hide but still show at start)
+* let the content change width to be a variable in css (complex!!!)

 ### Warning
 * clean the warning from the map

+### Before to go
+* clean all the empty links
+* link all the members to their section in member page
+* Add the readme or instruction about the maintenance of website

 ### Optimizations
 * Redesign the first page
-* Add the about to the scrolling animation
+* Add the about info to the scrolling animation
 * sort button of publucation?
 * a fold navbar e.g. (member => prof, RA, PHD...)
 * check the mobile version (include the css setting)